-To be considered for admission to the School of Business & Entrepreneurship, international applicants should complete the online International Application and submit or obtain the following items:
+To be considered for admission to the Plaster School of Business and Entrepreneurship, international applicants should complete the online International Application and submit the following items:

-- A completed and signed copy of the International Student Application, along with a non-refundable \$100 application fee. - A current résumé. - A personal statement. - Three letters of recommendation. - An official TOEFL or IELTS score.
+- International Student Application-A completed and signed copy of the application form must be submitted, along with a non-refundable \$100 application fee. - A current resume. - A personal statement. - An official TOEFL or IELTS score.
 Required minimum TOEFL scores: 550 (paper-based exam), 213 (computer-based exam), 80 (Internet-based exam).
 Required minimum IELTS score: 6.0.
-For score reporting, the Lindenwood University code is 6367. - A personal interview at the School of Business & Entrepreneurship (required for all candidates currently residing in the United States).
+For score reporting, the Lindenwood University code is 6367. - A personal interview at the Plaster School of Business and Entrepreneurship (required for all candidates currently residing in the United States).